The Brooks Alumni Board Events Committee proudly presents: Brooks Gives Back

 Brooksians will lend a hand at The Bronx Food Distribution Warehouse, which distributes food to charities throughout the five boroughs, supplying 64 million meals to New Yorkers in need each day!
 Volunteers will help staff with the highest-impact initiative: sorting and repacking bulk shipped food and goods for redistribution around the city.
 Event hosts: Jack Greata '00 and Tom Armstead '89

 Hendley Elementary School; 425 Chesapeake St SE, DC 20032

 9:30 a.m. to 3 p.m.

-Brooksians will be working with The Mission Continues at Hendley Elementary for a fun filled day rebooting their Hornet Garden and building a natural playground alongside our friends at the Washington Youth Garden!
+Brooks is partnering with The Mission Continues, a group that empowers veterans who are adjusting to life at home to find purpose through community impact.
+Brooksians will be working at Hendley Elementary for a fun filled day rebooting their Hornet Garden and building a natural playground alongside our friends at the Washington Youth Garden!
 Event hosts: Will Collier '11 and Greta Lundeberg '97